EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Experiments

-\textbf{Architectural Improvements}.
-In~\tableref{tab:ablations}, we ablate the three proposed architectural changes -- attention re-normalization, separable $S^2$ activation and separable layer normalization.
-First, with attention re-normalization (row 1 and 2), energy errors improve by $2.4\%$, while force errors are about the same.
-Next, we replace the gate activation with $S^{2}$ activation used in SCN~\cite{scn} and eSCN~\cite{escn}, but that does not converge (row 3).
-Instead, using the proposed separable $S^2$ activation (row 4), where we have separate paths for invariant and equivariant features, converges to $5\%$ better forces albeit hurting energies.
-Similarly, replacing equivariant layer normalization with separable layer normalization (row 5) further improves forces by $1.5\%$.
-Finally, these modifications enable training for longer without overfitting (row 7), further improving forces by $3.6\%$ and recovering energies to similar accuracies as row 2.
-Overall, our modifications improve forces by $10\%$ and energies by $3\%$.
-Note that simply incorporating eSCN convolutions into Equiformer (row 1) and using higher degrees does not result in improving over \revision{the original eSCN baseline (row 8)}, and that the proposed architectural changes are necessary.
+\paragraph{Architectural Improvements.} In~\tableref{tab:ablations}, we start with incorporating eSCN convolutions into Equiformer for higher-degree representations (Index 1) and then ablate the three proposed architectural improvements.
+First, with attention re-normalization, energy mean absolute errors (MAE) improve by $2.4\%$, while force MAE are about the same (Index 1 and 2).
+Second, we replace the gate activation with $S^{2}$ activation, but that does not converge (Index 3).
+With the proposed $S^2$ activation, we stabilize training and successfully leverage more expressive activation to improve force MAE (Index 4).
+Third, replacing equivariant layer normalization with separable layer normalization further improves force MAE (Index 5).
+We note that simply incorporating eSCN convolutions into Equiformer and using higher degrees (Index 1) do not result in better performance than the original eSCN baseline (Index 8), and that the proposed architectural changes are necessary.
+We additionally compare the performance gain of architectural improvements with that of training for longer.
+Attention re-normalization (Index 1 and 2) improves energy MAE by the same amount as increasing training epochs from $12$ to $20$ (Index 5 and 7).
+The improvement of SLN (Index 4 and 5) in force MAE is about $40\%$ of that of increasing training epochs from $12$ to $20$ (Index 5 and 7), and SLN is about $6\%$ faster in training.
+We also conduct the ablation studies on the QM9 dataset and summarize the results in Sec.~\ref{appendix:subsec:qm9_ablation_study}.

-\textbf{Scaling of Parameters}.
-In~\threetablerefs{tab:l_degrees}{tab:m_orders}{tab:num_layers}, we systematically vary the maximum degree $L_{max}$, the maximum order $M_{max}$, and the number of Transformer blocks and compare with equivalent eSCN variants.
-There are several key takeaways.
-First, across all experiments, EquiformerV2 performs better than its eSCN counterparts.
-Second, while one might intuitively expect higher resolution features and larger models to perform better, this is only true for EquiformerV2, not eSCN.
+\paragraph{Scaling of Parameters.} In~\threetablerefs{tab:l_degrees}{tab:m_orders}{tab:num_layers}, we vary the maximum degree $L_{max}$, the maximum order $M_{max}$, and the number of Transformer blocks and compare with equivalent eSCN variants.
+Across all experiments, EquiformerV2 performs better than its eSCN counterparts.
+Besides, while one might intuitively expect higher resolutions and larger models to perform better, this is only true for EquiformerV2, not eSCN.
 For example, increasing $L_{max}$ from $6$ to $8$ or $M_{max}$ from $3$ to $4$ degrades the performance of eSCN on energy predictions but helps that of EquiformerV2.
-In~\tableref{tab:training_epochs}, we show that longer training regimes are crucial.
-Increasing the training epochs from $12$ to $30$ with $L_{max}=6$ improves force and energy predictions by $5\%$ and $2.5\%$, respectively.
+In~\tableref{tab:training_epochs}, we show that increasing the training epochs from $12$ to $30$ epochs can consistently improve performance.